*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

-You’re in Barcelona, and you want Christmas.
-And that warm, toasty feeling of seeing your kids giggle when they get candy from the Catalan Christmas log, the tió de nadal.
+Celebrating Christmas in Barcelona is a unique experience.
+For one thing, where else can get presents from the Catalan Christmas log, the tió de nadal.
 Or when they squeal when they hand their handwritten letter to the Three Kings.
+Here are FUN Christmas activities for kids in Barcelona 2019!

 And while we’re officially in December, I’m thrilled that holiday celebrations run until January 6, Three Kings’ Day.
 So let’s get our Christmas on — and make holiday some memories with our kids, for pete’s sake.